coderefinery/testing/guide.md

 can show that the PR links to a issue, and the issue pointing to a commit.

 ### Questions to involve participants

-* What do you think about the statement "Simulations and analysis with untested software do not constitute science."?
+- What do you think about the statement "Simulations and analysis with untested software do not constitute science."?
-* Do you test?
+- Do you test your code?
-* How and when do you test?
+- How and when do you test?
+- Where would you start adding a test in an existing project?
+- In which situations would you recommend not to add any tests?

 ### Timing
 The lesson is stipulated to take 2 hours and 10 minutes.
 If the "Tools"